 The mother protects her offspring for around 2 years, and it is not uncommon for mothers to put the young hatchlings in their mouth to protect them.

-Nile crocodiles in captivity (zoos and sanctuaries ) can easily live up to 80, and even 90 years.
+Nile crocodiles in captivity (in zoos and sanctuaries ) can easily live up to 80, or even 90 years.

 While crocodiles do live long compared to other animals, they have a high mortality rate and just 10% of the eggs usually reach the hatching stage.
 And even smaller 1% of hatchlings grows up to be an adult.

 From predation, flooding, and other unknown factors, most crocodiles die at a very young stage.

 21. How Many African Crocodiles Are In The Wild?

 According to the International Union for the Conservation of Nature (IUCN), Nile Crocodiles are classified as LEAST CONCERN and therefore not endangered.
 This means that the populations and distributions are stable.